Automattic/vip-code-samples/README.md

 Sample code snippets for a secure and performant WordPress.com VIP site

 ## How to use this repository
+This repository contains snippets of example code.

+Unlike plugins, most bits of code will be all you need to perform a particular task.
+Where you actually put the snippets is up to you and may depend on how your code is structured.

+Do change the function prefixes to suit your theme or plugin and avoid a naming collision.
+And customize the code to your needs.

 ### [General setup & getting started](00-getting-started)
 Install PHPCS and use it to help identify possible issues.